Main content | back to top

 Our core values of honesty, integrity and respect for people form the basis of the Shell General Business Principles - opens on Shell.com.

 19.6 million tonnes of equity LNG sold during the year

 3.2 million barrels of oil equivalent we produce every day

 30+ refineries and chemical plants we run

-- Upstream explores for and extracts oil and natural gas across.
+Upstream explores for and extracts crude oil and natural gas.

-- $2.3 billion spent on developing alternative energies, carbon capture and storage, and on CO2 R&D over the past five years.
+- $2.2 billion spent on developing alternative energies, carbon capture and storage, and CO2 related R&D over the past five years.

-- Almost $12 billion spent on goods and services in 2011 from companies in countries with lower incomes.
+- Around $14 billion spent on goods and services in 2012 from companies in countries with lower incomes.

 - Around $149 million spent on voluntary social investments in 2012.